Fix or Reduce Lag with our Performance Tweaks.

-There are really 3 types of “Lag” many Diablo III players are having problems with.
-We will cover a number of tweaks and solutions below but let’s have a quick look at what these issues are.
-If you find this article useful, remember to Like us in the Facebook box on the right of this page.
-This will allow you to keep up to date with our latest game tips and tweak guides!
+There are 2 main types of “lag” that Gamers have to contend with.
+We will cover a number of tweaks and solutions below but let’s have a quick look at what these are.
+If you find this article useful, remember to “Like” using the Facebook box in the right sidebar.
+This will allow encourage us to write more tweak guides!

 1. Graphics Lag – This is the kind of lag that affects your performance in a game.
 The game might stutter or freeze often, causing your hero to die at the most inopportune times.
 This gets worse when you complete Normal mode and go on to Nightmare, Hell and Inferno as the number of mobs grows exponentially.

-2. Input Lag – Some players experience a “delay” or “lag” in their input.
+2. Input Lag – Some players experience a “delay” or “lag” in their input despite a ping under 50ms.
 Every action seems to take a split second longer to register in-game than it should.
 It’s like there’s marshmallow stuck under your mouse button or keys.
+(Connection lag is however the bigger culprit)

 3. Connection Lag – Commonly known as a high ping or latency.
 Diablo 3 has certainly had alot of users complain of horrid lag spikes.
 Lag spikes cause your hero to become unresponsive and the environment not to react to your actions.
 Your hero moves but isn’t able to attack any mobs.
 It’s like he/she is in the Bermuda triangle.
 And you wonder if your hero is still alive with 47 mobs beating on him…